-The changes are causing major problems for aviation, navigation and migratory animals that use the Earth's magnetic field to orient themselves.
-Some airports have had to change the names of their runways to better correspond to their current direction relative to magnetic north.
+The ongoing changes are causing major problems for aviation, navigation and migratory animals that use the Earth's magnetic field to orient themselves.
+Some airports have even changed the names of their runways to better correspond to their current direction relative to magnetic north.

 Ever since the magnetic north pole was first discovered in 1831, geologists have been tracking its progress.
 Unlike true north (which is marked by the Earth's axis), magnetic north is constantly on the move due to changes in the planet's molten core, which contains iron.
 Throughout most of recorded history, the pole has been positioned at or around Canada's icy Ellesmere Island, but if it keeps moving at its current rate, it won't be long before it sits above Russia instead.

-The thing that really makes the pole's current movement so unusual, however, the speed at which it's shifting.
+The thing that really makes the pole's current movement so unusual, however, is the speed at which it's shifting.
 In the last decade alone, movement has increased by a third, throwing off compasses by roughly 1 degree every five years.

 Changes that fast have already caused major headaches for the U.S. Federal Aviation Administration.
 In 2011, Tampa International Airport in Florida renamed all of its runways, which are named after the degree at which they point on a compass.
 Similar changes were made to runways at Fort Lauderdale and Palm Beach.

 The shifting pole may also become a grave concern for migratory wildlife, such as birds, turtles and other sea creatures that use Earth's magnetic field to navigate over great distances.
 It's unclear if these animals are capable of recalibrating their navigational instincts to compensate for the changes.